Diama1/Politico-1/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/aed8283d1f8199d520b2/maintainability)](https://codeclimate.com/github/dusmel/Politico/maintainability)
 ## Features

 - Users can sign up.
 Users can login.
-Admin (electoral body) can create
+- Admin (electoral body) can create political parties.
- - User can reset password.
- - political parties.
-Admin (electoral body) can delete a political
+- Admin (electoral body) can delete a political party.
- -  party.
-Admin (electoral body) can create different ​ political
+- Admin (electoral body) can create different ​ political offices​ .
+- Users can see all the offices
+- Users can see all the parties
- -  offices​ .
-Users can vote for only one politician per ​ political
+- Users can vote for only one politician per ​ political offices​ .
- -  office​ .
-Users can see the results of election.
+- Users can see the results of election.
+- Users can create petitions

 ## Getting Started